What is Forex Trading? Basic questions/topics for forex beginners

 Buying and selling is done on a trading platform over the Internet.
 Trading platforms are provided by forex brokers.
 Buying and selling takes advantage of the daily price movement of currencies to make quick gains.
 To amplify gains, forex traders make use of forex leverage.
 Products that allow forex traders to trade with the use of leverage include Contracts For Differences or CFDs, futures and options.
 Because forex traders are driven by short term profit, they do not require contracts to be delivered but place emphasis on quick turn-around on the use of trading margin.
 This makes CFDs very popular for forex trading among individuals.

-Forex trading takes the current forms
+Forex trading takes these forms

 Forex trading can be done on a personal device through the Internet.
 Mobile devices are popular as they allow full access to the trading platform.
 Trading activity can last as short as minutes in a form of trading called scalping.
 Longer durations are also possible as some traders hold a position of hours, days or weeks.
 It is not important for forex traders to differentiate between the various approaches to forex trading.
 Successful traders each follow a personalised plan that looks at various factors such as expectation of returns, risk tolerance, amount of trading capital, lifestyle and the trading instrument being used.
 It is essential for individuals to develop their own plans.